Potential of constraining the Fifth Force Using the Earth as a Spin and Mass Source from space

-Compared to laboratory detection, the main drawbacks of using the Earth as a spin or mass source are the inability to modulate the source and the location of the experiment artificially, as well as the limited relative velocity originating from the Earth's rotation.
-Motivated by these limitations, we propose placing a spin sensor in the Chinese Space Station (CSS), which offers a relative speed of about 7800 meters per second, approximately 30 times that of the ground-based experiments ~\cite{Heckel:2008hw,Hunter:2013gba,Clayburn:2023eys}.
-The CSS also covers the Earth's surface between $42^{\circ}$ north and south latitude, allowing experiments to be conducted in diverse locations, a key advantage as emphasized in Refs.~\cite{Hunter:2013hza,WOS:000306047200008}.
-Temporally, with the space station circling the Earth and its self-rotation, one anticipates unique periodic signals due to the geomagnetic field.
-Spatially, measurements can be performed at any position, enabling the exploration of the most stringent constraints under the same sensitivity.
-Overall, this experiment has unique advantages for force ranges exceeding one kilometer compared to former ground-based experiments.
+In addition, the orbit of a low Earth orbit vehicle generally covers most of Earth's surface.
+Taking the CSS as a typical low Earth orbit vehicle, it orbits the Earth from west to east with an orbital period of approximately 90 minutes, and its orbital plane has an inclination of 42–43 degrees to the Earth's equatorial plane.
+In this way, the CSS covers the Earth's surface between $42^{\circ}$ north and south latitude, allowing experiments to be conducted in diverse locations, a key advantage as emphasized in Refs.~\cite{37,50}.
+Thus, temporally, with low Earth-orbit spacecrafts circling the Earth and the Earth's self-rotation, one anticipates unique periodic signals from the geomagnetic field.
+Spatially, measurements can be performed at any position, allowing for the exploration of the most stringent constraints with the same sensitivity.

+In the present work, we propose a theoretical "Spacecraft-Earth" model, i.e., conducting an experiment on a low Earth orbit spacecraft, and explore the extent to which the constraints on the coupling constants of the fifth force can be improved solely by virtue of this new model.

 {\it Framework.}--- We focus on velocity-dependent interactions in the present work.
-To better demonstrate the proposed experiment's advantages, we use the same framework employed by L. Hunter~\cite{Hunter:2013gba}.
-Following Ref.~\cite{Dobrescu:2004wz}, the six exotic velocity-dependent spin-spin interactions are:
+To better demonstrate the advantages of a space-based experiment, we use the same framework employed by L. Hunter~\cite{38}.
+Following Ref.~\cite{51}, the six exotic velocity-dependent spin-spin interactions are: